howicodestuff/howicodestuff.github.io/_posts/2018-1-12-a-roadmap-to-machine-learning.md

 ### Step 2: Classroom - Basics

 In this step, we'll **focus on learning the basics of machine learning**.
 We need to learn what it is, where it's used, what different types of machine learning algorithms and techniques exist, and get familiar with some of the major algorithms and working with data.
 You should get a good feel for how good, usable data is structured after finishing either of these courses and/or books. **I recommend you pick both a book and a course.**

+*Disclaimer: The last two books assume you already have some considerable knowledge of Linear Algebra, basic Calculus, and Probability/Statistics.
+You can still pick them, and go through them slowly over the course of your learning.
+You can go deeper after you've done some math courses!*

 * [Intro to Machine Learning (Udacity course)](https://www.udacity.com/course/intro-to-machine-learning--ud120)
     - This course is the standard one you should follow if you're not really strong with math.